-To improve transparency and hold trustees accountable for outcomes they deliver to MySuper members, APRA publishes the MySuper Heatmap (the Heatmap) on an annual basis.
-This methodology paper details the methodology used to produce the Heatmap.
+APRA publishes the MySuper Heatmap (the Heatmap) annually to improve transparency and hold trustees accountable for outcomes they deliver to MySuper members.
+The methodology used to produce the Heatmap is outlined in this paper.

-The Heatmap provides credible, clear and comparable information on the investment returns, fees and costs of MySuper products, highlighting areas of poor outcomes for members.
-The Heatmap enables like-for-like comparisons of outcomes and seeks to foster a culture of continuous improvement across the superannuation industry.
-The primary users of the Heatmap are RSE licensees, however, the insights the Heatmap provides benefit a wide range of stakeholders including policymakers, advisers and employers.
+The Heatmap provides credible, clear and comparable information on the investment returns and fees and costs of MySuper products.
+It highlights areas of poor outcomes for members and enables like-for-like comparisons to foster a culture of continuous improvement across the superannuation industry.
+The primary users of the Heatmap are RSE licensees, though it provides insights that benefit a wide range of stakeholders including policymakers, advisers and employers.

-For the first time, the results of the legislated Your Future, Your Super performance test (YFYS performance test) are being incorporated in the Heatmap.
-The Government's YFYS reforms, which commenced in 1 July 2021, are significant and far reaching and are designed to ensure superannuation works in the best financial interests of all Australians.
-The intent of the performance test is to hold RSE licensees accountable for the performance they deliver through greater transparency and increased consequence.
+The results of the legislated annual performance test are incorporated in the Heatmap.
+This test formed part of a suite of Government reforms that commenced in July 2021 and are designed to optimise member outcomes.
+The intent of the performance test is to hold RSE licensees accountable for the performance they deliver and to improve their products through greater transparency and legislated consequences.